shrik450/understanding-computation/chapter_3/highlights.md

 - Every possible input must have a rule in every possible state
 - No state must have more than one rule for any possible input

+## Nondeterminism

+Relaxing the two constraints gives automata that can be more powerful.
+Since it is no longer guaranteed that every input string can end up in a final state, a string is accepted by a NFA if it is *possible* for it to end up in an accept state by any combination of rules in the NFA.

+While an implementation of a DFA keeps track of its current state, an implementation of an NFA would have to keep track of all possible states it could be in.